May 1, 2025

 • Robustness & Compatibility: Maximize compatibility with assistive technologies.

-While the new ADA requirements bring exciting opportunities for greater inclusion, implementing WCAG 2.1, Level AA compliance can be complex for cities.
+While the new digital ADA requirements bring exciting opportunities for greater inclusion, implementing WCAG 2.1, Level AA compliance can be complex for cities.
 Many municipal websites contain content that spans decades, making it difficult to manage and maintain accessibility, and updating a broad range of digital content—such as websites, mobile apps, and public documents—can require significant time and resources.
 Municipalities must not only revise existing materials but also ensure that all future content aligns with accessibility standards.
 Training staff on these requirements is also essential for long-term success.

 How WSB Can Help